 Hard but warm

 Furniture out of metal are iron-hard arguments: not only are they perfect to bring the Industrial chic into your living room.
 Instead, they furniture made out of metal are also very robust and can be used on the inside, as well as on the outside.
-Metal stools placed around a massive dining table, metal shelves reminding of old lockers, metal tables and metal serving trolleys: there are many elements which are perfect to integrate the industrial chic into your own home.
+A vintage stool placed around a massive dining table, metal shelves reminding of old lockers, metal tables and a kitchen trolley: there are many elements which are perfect to integrate the industrial chic into your own home.
 Besides metal, cold concrete is another material which is perfect to create an industrial atmosphere.
 Here, concrete is allowed to be visible on walls and floors.
 You think this look is going to appear too cold and hard?
 Try to combining materials like metal, concrete and wood for a powerful result!
 The different surfaces harmonize very well and the combination makes it very easy for everybody to create an industrial look.

 Grey meets splashes of color

 The Industrial style is known for its raw charm.
 But to make this look a little warmer and more welcoming, let?s not neglect coziness!
 To add a little modernity to the Industrial look it is best to work with colors.
-How about a vintage ceiling light in a strong red color?
-It is the combination of bold color and the Industrial furniture style that boosts this interior style.
+How about retro ceiling lights in a strong red color?
+It is the combination of bold color and the industrial furniture style that boosts this interior style.
 When it comes to choosing the right colors, start by choosing grey, beige or brown tones.
 The right amount of colored splashes, by adding some cushions, by painting a wall or by placing some colored accessories ensure coziness.

 Life in a loft